 Consider, for example, the cloud-based software platform KanoPI, a simple, easy technology solution that delivers visibility and control to Zipline Logistics customers.
 The system can be up and running upon first shipment and provides a useful and informative window into freight management.

-The Summit platform within KanoPI is easy to navigate by most anyone within a shipper’s organization.
+The Summit platform within KanoPI is easy to navigate by almost anyone within a shipper’s organization.
 The platform does not have complex or cumbersome bells and whistles—just enough to provide you with what you need to know.

-Platforms like KanoPI are becoming more popular nowadays, as shippers appreciate a platform that they don’t have to own, but that their vendor owns and maintains.
+Platforms like KanoPI are becoming more popular nowadays, as shippers appreciate a platform they don’t have to own but that their vendor owns and maintains.
 The platform provides useful analytics that facilitate visibility and control, and in most cases, as is true with Zipline, is provided as a service by the 3PL.

 So, How Can KanoPI Give You the Benefits of Supply Chain Visibility?